Modern Skills Employers Expect in Early-Career CRE Roles

 Employers expect graduates to understand:

-Operational fluency reduces onboarding burden and improves early performance.
+Operational fluency helps reduce onboarding friction and supports stronger early performance.

 Applied Financial Interpretation